MathClubISIB/mathclubisib.github.io/content/activities/udgrp/summer_2025.md

 - **Group Leader:**
   - Bikram Halder (M.Math 1st year, ISI Kolkata)
 - **Topics Covered:**

   - Random Walk Basics: Definitions, transition probabilities, recurrence vs. transience, and examples.
   - Electrical Network Analogy: Using resistance networks to compute random walk properties like hitting times and return probabilities.
   - Applications to Percolation on Trees: How random walks illuminate the structure of infinite trees and critical phenomena in percolation.
   - Counting Spanning Trees: Employing Green’s functions and the matrix-tree theorem to count spanning trees in finite graphs.
   - _Other Topics (time permitting)_: Mixing times — how quickly random walks converge to equilibrium — and heat kernel estimates for diffusion.

+  The following people, apart from the group leaders, have completed the reading project by going through, in detail, all the assigned parts and participating in the discussions.
+Students marked (\*) also gave presentations during the project.

+  - \* Somarddha Das (B.Stat 3rd Year, ISI Kolkata)
+  - \* Aritrabha Majumdar (B.Math 2nd Year, ISI Bangalore)
+  - \* Daibik Barik (B.Math 2nd Year, ISI Bangalore)
+  - Subhojit Majhi (B.Math 1st Year, ISI Bangalore)

 ## Galois Theory